InnovateUKGitHub/innovation-funding-service-post-award/app/src/server/repositories/readme.md

 ### All ###

-Define the interface of the repository, eg `IProjectRepository`, to allow easy mocking in the using tests.
+Define the interface of the repository, eg `IProjectRepository`, to allow easy mocking in the unit tests.

 ### Salesforce ###